Nocktu/execution-time-recorder/README.md

 A class that can record execution times of entire pages but also handles individual blocks of code to show how long a specific code block takes to run.
-This should be written as a reusable PHP class that can be dropped in to any framework and called as required.

 Must have the functionality to handle multiple named timers for a single page request